How to send money to Mexico via phone?

 ---

-1. **Download the app:** Choose **Wise** for the best long-term value or **Remitly** for a one-time promo.
+1. Select your App: Choose Wise for the best long-term rate or Remitly/Western Union for cash pickup.

 Share Your Experience